 Advantages and disadvantages of the Cup and handle pattern

 Cup and handle pattern’s advantage is a high probability of its working out, naturally, if all criteria of the truth of the pattern formation are observed.
-Pattern’s disadvantage is that an ideal pattern can be met rarely in Forex due to the large amount of indicators necessary for its validation.
+Pattern’s disadvantage is that an ideal pattern can be met rarely in Forex due to the large number of indicators necessary for its validation.
 Since the bottom of the cup is usually the price consolidation, the upward movement, after the breakdown of the resistance level, is relatively small, which forces the trader to calculate the risk/profit ratio more carefully.

 The pattern is recommended for use on timeframes from H4 or higher.
-As we mentioned above, cup and handle is a long-term pattern, its formation can take up to several months, which, in fact, can be considered to be a disadvantage.
+As we mentioned above, cup and handle is a long-term pattern, its formation can take up to several months, which, can be considered to be a disadvantage.
 So, we can say that cup and handle pattern lags behind its colleagues — such trend continuation patterns as flag or triangle.
-Nevertheless, cup and handle pattern is simple, reliable and quite profitable.
+Nevertheless, the cup and handle pattern is simple, reliable and quite profitable.
 We hope that this candlestick pattern will take a worthy place in your toolkit for trading.